2016 Award Recipient: KENDRA ATLEEWORK

-As Atleework notes, little-known Bishop, California, with five inches of rain a year, ranks as the third driest town in the U.S., after Las Vegas, Nevada, and Yuma, Arizona.
+As Atleework notes, little-known Bishop, California, with an average of five inches of rain a year, ranks as the third driest town in the U.S., after Las Vegas, Nevada, and Yuma, Arizona.

 A group of six Meloy Fund board members comprised the 2016 Awards Committee.
 They included Don Snow and Jake Lodato, both from Washington State, Ann Walka of Flagstaff, AZ, Jullianne Ballou of Austin, TX, Grant Ditzler of San Francisco, and former Meloy Award winner Sarah Stewart Johnson of Washington, DC.

 In her application essay, Atleework wrote this: “I believe that complex and nuanced portraits of place are valuable not only as pieces of art, but to deepen public understanding of fragile and often overlooked landscapes.
 Ellen Meloy’s books accomplish this work, and it is my goal for my own writing.”